Talks between the HSE and Caredoc, aimed at avoiding strike action by employees at the GP out-of-hours service, are understood to have broken down.

 Further engagement between the HSE and Caredoc is likely but it remains uncertain if a withdrawal of labour by workers tomorrow can now be prevented.

-Irish Nurses and Midwives Organisation (INMO) and SIPTU members employed at Caredoc previously announced an escalation of planned strike action as part of a pay dispute.
+Irish Nurses and Midwives Organisation (INMO) and SIPTU members employed at Caredoc previously announced an escalation of planned strike action as part of the pay dispute.

-As well as Thursday's planned strike action, there are also plans for 24-hour strikes on 23 and 27 December, a 48-hour strike from 29 December, and a 24-hour strike on 2 January.
+As well as tomorrow's planned strike action, there are also plans for 24-hour strikes on 23 and 27 December, a 48-hour strike from 29 December, and a 24-hour strike on 2 January.

 Caredoc provides GP out-of-hours services in the south east of the country, Carlow, Kilkenny, Waterford, Wexford and south Tipperary.